Farming - Agriculture

 money, goods or services.
 A network that allows trade is called a

-is when countries or governments do not
+is when countries or governments

 is to help producers in developing